Severson-Group/eMach/docs/source/EM_analyzers/bspm_mach_constants_analyzer.rst

 .. note::

-    User can install the ``tqdm`` library for a visual progress bar on your terminal when the simulations are running.
+    The user can install the ``tqdm`` library for a visual progress bar on your terminal when the simulations are running.

 .. note::